0

 Your Cart is Empty

-A Greek Pasta Flora for Thanksgiving
+Weekend Brunch with A Greek Pasta Flora Jam Tart

 2 min read

-A Greek Pasta Flora for Thanksgiving
+Weekend Brunch with A Greek Pasta Flora Jam Tart

 Remember my post about my homemade olive oil bundt cake that my grandmother used to make?
 Well, I thought of her when remembering her orange-colored pasta flora and thinking it would be the perfect colored tart for a Thanksgiving weekend brunch.
 Pasta flora is a traditional, call it even old-fashioned, pie or tart made with a soft crust and a variety of marmalades on top, with a lattice crust on top.
 My friend Pauline tells me it reminds her of the Italian crostata she used to enjoy back in the 90s, when she lived in Rome.
 But for me, these jam-topped treats are strictly Greek, straight from my grandmother!